MarianaMartina/hello-world/README.md

 # hello-world
-To store varied ideas and resources.
+To store varied ideas and resources, related to R and python